glenwrhodes/BookWriterAI/README.md

 # BookWriterAI

 This writes books using the OpenAI Chat API.
 Currently works for GPT3.5 and GPT4.
+This is a Windows Forms application, although the methodologies could be applied to any development environment.
+Feel free to explore.

 Instructions - Getting started: